defenseunicorns/uds-package-software-factory/doc/idam.md

 Configuring IDAM for GitLab is done via a few package variables and a json file.
 Below is an example `uds-config.yaml` that configures IDAM differently.
 There are more package variables for the GitLab capability documented in [it's repo](https://github.com/defenseunicorns/uds-capability-gitlab/blob/main/docs/idam.md).

 The below config assumes that you have a custom realm file present called `custom-realm-saml.json` and a custom gitlab omniauth file called `gitlab-sso-saml.json` present.
-These must be in the directory you run `uds bundle deploy` from.
+These must be in the directory you run `uds deploy` from.

 ```yaml
 bundle: